Icinga/icinga2/doc/3-monitoring-basics.md

       ignore where identifier == "bgp" //don't generate service for bgp checks }

-Icinga 2 evalatues the `apply for` rule for all objects with the custom attribute `oids` set.
+Icinga 2 evaluates the `apply for` rule for all objects with the custom attribute `oids` set.
 It then iterates over all list items inside the `for` loop and evaluates the `assign/ignore where` expressions.
 You can access the loop variable in these expressions, e.g. for ignoring certain values.